A conjectural improvement for inequalities related to regulators of number fields: Introduction

-The main goal of this paper consists then in the study of a specific factor of Remak-Friedman's inequality, corresponding to a multivariate polynomial $P$ defined over a subregion of the hypercube $[-1,1]^{n}$ which depends on the signature $(r_1,r_2)$: more in detail, we would like to provide the correct optimization of $P$ and detect its maximum value, in order to apply it for the classification of number fields with small regulators.
-The setting of the problem takes inspiration from Pohst \cite{pohstRegulator}, who proved that this maximum is indeed much lower than the usual estimate for $P$ whenever all the variables of the polynomial are real (which is the reason why signatures (8,0) and (9,0) were solved).
+This paper is mainly devoted to the study of a specific term of Remak-Friedman's inequality, corresponding to a multivariate polynomial $P$ defined over a subregion of the hypercube $[-1,1]^{n}$ which depends on the signature $(r_1,r_2)$: more in detail, we would like to provide the correct optimization of $P$ and detect its maximum value, in order to apply it for the classification of number fields with small regulators.
+The setting of the problem takes inspiration from Pohst \cite{pohstRegulator}, who proved that this maximum is indeed much lower than the usual estimate for $P$ whenever all the variables of the polynomial are real and the degree of the involved fields is at most 11 (which is the reason why signatures (8,0) and (9,0) were solved).
 At the same time, it is easy to show that, if the variables are all complex, the previously known maximum for $P$ is sharp.

 We would like then to obtain similar results for intermediate signatures.
-Unless few specific cases, we were not able to analytically provide the correct values of these maximums: however, we made numerical experiments, via programs written in PARI/GP \cite{pari} and using the MATLAB Optimization Toolbox \cite{matlabOptimization}, and from the heuristics we conjectured the values of the desired maxima and an interative behaviour of these values.
+Apart from a few exceptions, we were not able to analytically provide the correct values of these maximums: however, we made numerical experiments, via programs written for the computer algebra system PARI/GP \cite{pari} and using the MATLAB Optimization Toolbox \cite{matlabOptimization}, and from the heuristics we conjectured the values of the desired maximums and an iterative behaviour of these values.